tonybutzer/et/docs/source/40Code.md

 ### Mitigations

 1. Credential every collaborator
-2. Replicate a smaller set of data and aux data into GA buckets for refining/rewriting code to use xarrays
+2. ```Replicate``` a smaller set of data and aux data into GA buckets for refining/rewriting code to use xarrays
-3. Then deploy this in CHS with the know CHS caveats
+3. Then deploy this in CHS with the known CHS caveats

 ### CHS TIC Cartoon